How To Export WordPress Users to CSV, Excel, or XML

 Can I Export WordPress User Passwords?
 Is That Secure?

-WP All Export lets you export hashed passwords, which are completely encrypted and secure.
-You can then import them back into WordPress and users will be able to use their old passwords without ever exposing them to others.
+WordPress only stores hashed passwords, which are completely encrypted and secure when you export them elsewhere.
+You can then import them back into WordPress and users will still be able to use their old passwords without ever having exposing them to others.

 Can I Export WordPress User Data From Other Plugins or WooCommerce Extensions?